 - Don't forget to bookmark our Windows 10 Troubleshooting Hub to have it at hand whenever you need it.

 A large number of users have reported that Windows 10 turns off instead of going to sleep whenever the users choose to enter Sleep Mode.

 This issue can occur for a variety of reasons – your computer’s power settings, a BIOS option that is inactive, and others.

 In today’s article, we will discuss the best troubleshooting methods you need to apply to fix this issue once and for all.
-Please follow each method closely and check if the issue is solved before moving to the next one.
+Follow each method closely and check if the issue is solved before moving to the next one.

-What to do if Windows 10 shuts down during sleep?
+What can I do if Windows 10 shuts down instead of sleep?

 1. Check the power settings of your computer

 - Press the Win+R keys to open the Run dialog box.

 - Inside the Power & Sleep window -> select Additional power settings.